Board of Trustees

-Ridgeway, a state senator from Smithville, Mo., was appointed to the board in 2007.
+Ridgeway, a state senator from Smithville, Missouri, was appointed to the board in 2007.
 She has served the 17th District as a state senator since 2004.
 Previously, she served as state representative for Missouri’s 35th District, 1992-2002.
-A Moberly, Mo., native, she graduated magna cum laude from William Woods University in 1978 with a Bachelor of Arts degree in history and political science.
-She studied at Oxford University in England and graduated from the University of Missouri-Kansas City in 1981 with a Juris Doctor degree.
+A Moberly, Missouri, native, she graduated magna cum laude from William Woods University in 1978 with a Bachelor of Arts degree.
+She studied at Oxford University in England and graduated from the University of Missouri-Kansas City in 1981 with a juris doctor degree.
 As a state representative, she was assistant minority whip of the House Republican Caucus, 1995-1999.
 As a state senator, she was elected to the majority caucus chair leadership position in 2007.
 In addition to her law career, she is active in local organizations and serves as pianist at Mt.
 Zion Baptist Church in Smithville.

 Judy Kuergeleis Schmuck

-Schmuck, of Wildwood, Mo., is a 1972 graduate of William Woods and is a past president of the WWU Alumni Board.
+Schmuck, of Wildwood, Missouri, is a 1972 graduate of William Woods and is a past president of the WWU Alumni Board.
+Schmuck was appointed to the board in 2009.
 She has held a number of local and national leadership positions in Alpha Chi Omega sorority and is currently adviser for the chapter on campus.
 She holds an M.S. degree in early education from Southern Illinois University-Edwardsville, and master’s plus hours from St. Louis University.
 She served on the WWU President’s Council and was a founding member of the WWU President’s Club Giving Society.
 She has received two prestigious awards from the WWU Alumni Association—the Outstanding Service Award in 2000 and the WWU Green Owl Award in 2006.
 Schmuck’s father, the late Charles Kuergeleis, served on WWU’s board from 1998 to 2008.

 Theresa S. Vonderschmitt

 Vonderschmitt, a businesswoman and William Woods benefactor, was elected to the board in 2004.
-She manages more than 50 limited partnerships and a portfolio of investments in more than 200 companies.
+Theresa manages more than 50 limited partnerships and a portfolio of investments in more than 200 companies.
 She also serves as a member of the Board of Japan Communications, Inc., a mobile communications company based in Japan.
-A native of Japan, Vonderschmitt divides her time between her homes in Jasper, Ind., and San Jose, Calif., with frequent trips to Japan.
+A native of Japan, Vonderschmitt divides her time between her homes in Jasper, Indiana, and San Jose, California, with frequent trips to Japan.
 She has extensive management experience in the airline industry, including an 18-year tenure with Pan American World Airways.
 She is a member of Alpha Sigma Lambda and a recipient of the Economist’s Award from Fordham University.
 In 2003, she was named an Honorary Alumnus of William Woods University in recognition of the generous scholarship help she has provided to WWU students.
-In 2010, Vonderschmitt made a generous donation of a new presidential residence and other real estate.

 Honorary Board Members